dilirity/riftbreaker-fix-cultivator-range-mod/README.md

-### An unofficial fix for the cultuvator drones not planting in a larger radius when upgrading the cultivator to level 2 and 3.
+### An unofficial fix for the cultuvator drones not planting in a larger radius when upgrading the cultivator to level 2 and 3 in the game "The Riftbreaker".

 ## Installation